 Santa Rosa woman who ran over boyfriend suspected of DUI

-A woman who was behind the wheel of a minivan when her boyfriend was thrown from it and killed Saturday has been arrested on suspicion of driving drunk, Santa Rosa police said.
+A woman who was behind the wheel of a minivan when her boyfriend was thrown from it and killed Saturday has been arrested on suspicion of drunken driving Santa Rosa police said.

 Darlene Ferris, 71, was in the minivan in the former Kmart parking lot on Industrial Drive around 3:30 p.m. when she accelerated backwards, causing her 77-year-old boyfriend to fall out, police said.
 The minivan then ran over the man.